gqqnbig/randomize-gpu/README.md

 Submit a SLURM requesting multiple GPUs, you should see the job is not using GPUs of lowest IDs.

 ## Uninstall
-1. Delete `/etc/slurm-llnl/randomize-gpu`.
+1. Delete the local copy of this repository.

-2. Remove `ExecStartPre=/etc/slurm-llnl/randomize-gpu` in `slurmd.service`.
+2. Delete `/etc/systemd/system/slurmd.service.d/randomize-gpu`.

 3. Revise gres.conf to read `/dev/nvidia[0-9]`.
 Change 9 to the actual number of your GPUs.